This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 5

-Santa Margherita Ligure, Genoa.
-The morning is spent in the delightful resort where the hotel is located.
-Walk through the town along the Passeggiata Lungomare and up a hill on the other side of the bay to the 17th-century Villa Durazzo.
-This is a typical suburban residence for the Genoese nobility, has well preserved interiors, a lovely small giardino all’italiana and fine views.
-In the afternoon vist Genoa, capital of Liguria and once one of the great maritime republics of the Mediterranean.
+Genoa.
+Visit the capital of Liguria and once one of the great maritime republics of the Mediterranean.
 Lined with 16th- and 17th-century palaces, the Strada Nuova is one of the great streets of Europe.
-Visit the Palazzo Reale – magnificent stairway, splendidly furnished rooms, important paintings.
+See the Palazzo Reale – magnificent stairway, splendidly furnished rooms, important paintings; and Dr. Luca Leoncini is its director.

 Day 6

-La Spezia, Portovenere.
-By rail to La Spezia and the Museo Amedeo Lia, a private collection which includes a Pontormo self-portrait, illuminated manuscripts and medieval panels.
-Then by boat to Portovenere, another gem of the Ligurian coast, with two beautiful Romanesque churches, 16th-century fortress and lovely views towards Lerici over the Gulf of La Spezia (or ‘Bay of Poets’) and the Isles of Palmaria.
+Portovenere, La Spezia.
+Drive to Portovenere, another gem of the Ligurian coast, with two beautiful Romanesque churches, 16th-century fortress and lovely views towards Lerici over the Gulf of La Spezia (or ‘Bay of Poets’) and the Isles of Palmaria.
 Byron used to stay in Portovenere and swim across the gulf.
+Then by boat to La Spezia to visit the Museo Amedeo Lia, a private collection which includes a Pontormo self-portrait, illuminated manuscripts and medieval panels.

 Day 7